About Us

 Director/Co-Founder

-Melissa is an environmental lawyer who has worked with all levels of government to push for policy and law reform.
+Melissa is an environmental lawyer who has worked with all levels of government to advocate for policy and law reform.
 She has volunteered with numerous social justice and environmental organizations over the last decade, which has provided her with a wealth of experience in non-profit governance.
 She has also been involved in various environmental campaigns.
 She co-founded Waste Free Edmonton as a way to counter the frustration and sadness she feels in seeing the vast amount of waste produced in her community.
 Melissa is extremely excited to work with citizens, government, and businesses to reduce the amount of waste produced in Edmonton!

 Sean Stepchuk